What is Incident Response? A Fast-Track Guide for SOCs

 What is incident response?

 Incident response is a strategic approach to detecting and responding to cyberattacks.
-It comprises a coordinated series of procedures to help you detect, remove and recover from the impact of a threat in an organized, efficient and timely manner.
-Furthermore, it covers preparation and fine-tuning measures, such as documented plans and playbooks, tools and technologies, testing, and reviews, to help ensure it meets these goals.
+It provides a coordinated series of procedures to help you detect, remove, and recover from threats quickly and efficiently.

 Incident response is a part of incident management, which refers to the broader way in which you would handle an attack, involving senior management, legal teams, HR, communications, and the wider IT department.